Clean Harbors (CLH) Q3 2017 Results - Earnings Call Transcript

 Luke L. Junk - Robert W. Baird & Co., Inc.

 Okay, helpful.
-And then second question, within Safety-Kleen on the re-refinery side, just in the wake of recent hurricanes, certainly the outlook into yearend looks pretty good in terms of what base oil pricing has done recently.
-Just curious on the ground for you what virgin base oil production supply look like to you right now?
+And then second question, within Safety-Kleen on the re-refinery side, just in the wake of recent the hurricanes, certainly the outlook into year-end looks pretty good in terms of what base oil pricing has done recently.
+Just curious, on the ground for you, what virgin base oil production supply look like to you right now?
 And what that might mean for pricing?
-I guess, especially (29:37) in the next couple of months, but more so as we get into early 2018 and really question is, how sustainable you think the current higher prices are?
+I guess, less so in the next couple months, but more so as we get into early 2018 and really the question is, how sustainable you think the current higher prices are?

 Michael L. Battles - Clean Harbors, Inc.

-Well, certainly, pricing is difficult to track on a long-term basis, as you know because of crude and the connection with crude.
-But there's still a very tight market on the virgin side and we're allocating volumes ourselves.
+Well certainly, pricing is difficult to track on a long-term basis, as you know, because of crude and the connection with crude.
+But there's still a very tight market on the virgin side, and we're allocating volumes ourselves.
 Even this morning, we see a number of companies raising pricing on the blended side.
-So we're seeing crude move up, we're seeing tight market, we're seeing increased pricing, and quite frankly, our team is working with particularly our distributor customer clients and putting in price increases to reflect that.
+So we're seeing crude move up, we're seeing a tight market, we're seeing increased pricing, and quite frankly, our team is working with, particularly our distributor customer clients, and putting in price increases to reflect that.

 On the other hand, we do get pressure when crude runs up and the fuel market improves a little bit.
-So we got to manage our spread and I think the team has done an excellent job of managing the spread between what we're paying or charging customers out in the market on the collection side, versus what we are getting on the sale of our base and blended products.
+So we got to manage our spread, and I think the team has done an excellent job of managing the spread between what we're paying or charging customers out in the market on the collection side, versus what we are getting on the sale of our base and blended products.

 Clearly, to get away from this commodity side of the business, we need to shift and continue to move more and more of our recycled products into the blended space, and that's where we're a little behind on where we want to be.
-But still about 5 million gallons this year is what we sold.
+But still, about 5 million gallons this year is what we sold.
 I mean, that – we've made good progress.
-We would have like to been closer to the 8 million gallons to 10 million gallons by now, but I think there's a very good pipeline, the investment is there.
+We would have liked to have been closer to 8 million gallons to 10 million gallons by now, but I think there's a very good pipeline, the investment is there.
 We don't anticipate to need any more investments in both the distribution packaging and blending next year.
-So we're ready, positioned, we got a great a team in place, and I feel very good that we can certainly double if not more the volume of blended which will offset that commodity side of the base oil business.
+So we're ready, positioned, we got a great team in place, and I feel very good that we can certainly double, if not more, the volume of blended, which will offset that commodity side of the base oil business.

 Luke L. Junk - Robert W. Baird & Co., Inc.